psychemedia/sin-eater-resources/src/_initial_observations.md

 >ALEXANDER LEEPER.
 >Dublin.

-The second also provides a biblical reference, as well as resorting to classics:
+The second also provides a biblical reference, as well as resorting to classical antiquity:

 > In Whitby and Doddridge there is a note on 1 Cor. iv.
 13. which gives some information on this subject.
 Whitby, from *Phavorinus*, states the custom referred to to be an Athenian one; but I see, in Pole’s *Synopsis*, that Grotius, in a note on the above passage, refers to Caesar, lib. vi., in proof that a custom of the same kind prevailed among the Gauls.
 See also Bos, *Exercit.
 Philolog.*, p.
 125., to whom Doddridge refers.
 >